h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 ![reed.jpeg](/img/user/images/reed.jpeg)

-In his defense, according to [[The Inner Garden/Greenhouse/The Ra Contact & Harvest\|The Ra Contact & Harvest]], the original Ten Commandments are the product of an evil Yahweh
+In his defense, according to [[The Inner Garden/Greenhouse/The Ra Contact & Harvest\|The Ra Contact & Harvest]], the original Ten Commandments are the product of a negatively polarized Yahweh

 From The Ra Contact 16.10-16.17